OpenReplicant/Alpine-Handlebars/README.md

+Archiving due to lack of interest in JS backend.
+Golang template syntax is so similar, I'd rather implement these tags as custom functions using Go... if it really helped the development flow any. ;) T'was a good learning experience.

 # Alpine.Handlebars
 If you like [Alpine.js](https://alpinejs.dev) & [Handlebars.js](https://handlebarsjs.com/) then you'll love this set of Handlebars helpers for common Alpine.js patterns.
 Write server-side rendered templates, layouts, and partials, with reactive client-side logic, together and in the same syntax.
 Use component-based architecture with partials and AJAX calls without page reloads.
 Make Hypertext Great Again :P